10 Fun augmented reality apps for teachers to use in the classroom

 This AR tool wants to enhance the teacher's capabilities and provide possibilities to show things that cannot be shown with physical tools or whithin the classroom.

-Google Expeditions offers a mix between AR and VR and allows a teacher to guide students through 360° scenes and 3D objects, pointing out interesting sites and artifacts along the way.
-They have lots of augmented reality courses.
-Download the free app “Expeditions” and let your students explore history, science, arts, and the natural world.
-This augmented reality app is available for IOS and Android.
+Nearpod VR offers a mix of VR and 360° experiences and allows a teacher to guide students through virtual field trips, pointing out interesting sites and educational highlights along the way.
+It includes a wide range of lessons covering history, science, geography, and culture.
+Download the free Nearpod app and let your students explore immersive 360° environments right from their phones or tablets.
+This mobile VR app is available for iOS and Android..

 8. Snapchat